meghanat/megha_simulator/README.md

 **NOTE:**
 1. To use the container which runs `PyPy` use the shell script named `enter_dev_env_pypy.sh` instead of `enter_dev_env.sh`.
-1. To see examples of commands to run the simulator using `PyPy` refer to the file `quick_run_pypy.sh`.
-2. To see examples of commands to run the simulator using `Python` refer to the file `quick_run.sh`.

 ## Sending files to and downloading files from the Development Server